University of Colorado Denver

 School of Public Affairs

 CURRENT RESEARCH PROJECTS

 Bio: Associate Professor Tanya Heikkila received her PhD in Public Affairs in 2001 from the University of Arizona.
-Dr Heikkila’s research expertise is in comparative institutional analysis, common pool resource governance, and water resource management.
-She has studied institutions for coordinating groundwater and surface water in the western United States, interstate water conflicts and cooperation, the organization of collaborative ecosystem restoration programs, as well as the performance of special purpose governments.
-Her research has been funded by the National Science Foundation, the Sloan Foundation, the PepsiCo Foundation, and the National Oceanic and Atmospheric Administration.
+Dr Heikkila’s research expertise is in comparative institutional analysis and the management of collaboration and conflict around common pool resources, with an emphasis on water resources.
+She has studied institutions for coordinating groundwater and surface water in the western United States, interstate water conflicts and cooperation, the organization of collaborative ecosystem restoration programs, as well as the political landscape of hydraulic fracturing in the United States.
+Her research has been funded by the National Science Foundation, the Alfred P. Sloan Foundation, the PepsiCo Foundation, and the National Oceanic and Atmospheric Administration.

 Refereed Journal Articles

 Heikkila, T., A. Gerlak, A. Bell and S. Schmeier.
 2013.
 “Adaptation in a transboundary river

 basin: Linking stressors and adaptive capacity in the Mekong River Commission.

 Environmental Science and Policy 25: 73-82.

 Eneas da Silva, O. F., T. Heikkila, A. de Souza e Filho, and D. Costa.
 2013.
 “Designing